it-innovation/sam/doc/goals.rst

    If assertion ?Number fails and it relates two objects, an assertionArrow fact will be recorded.
 This is used to add red arrows to the diagram.

-.. function:: mustCall(?Caller, ?Target, ?Method)
+.. function:: mustCall(?Caller, ?CallerInvocation, ?Target, ?Method)

    The :func:`didCall` relation must contain this call.
 Otherwise, fail the model.